 - Then, ask questions based on that.

-Asking questions on the basis of the sample may vary, but the following are the top questions interviewer asks for hiring for the position of financial analyst and financial modeler.
+Asking questions based on the sample may vary, but the following are the top questions the interviewer asks for hiring for the position of a financial analyst and financial modeler.

 Let’s get started.
 Here is the list of Top 20 Financial Modeling Interview Questions –